 Declaration of a Biology Major

 As a student you are required to choose a major by the end of your second year.
 However you may do so as early as the second semester of your freshman year.
-You may formally indicate your choice of major by coming to the Biology Department and completing a Declaration of Major form.
-At that time, you will be assigned an advisor based on the availability of the faculty members.
+You may formally indicate your choice of major by coming to the Biology Department and completing a Declaration of Major/Minor (DOM) form.
+At that time, you will be assigned a biology advisor based on the availability of the faculty members.
 Each faculty member serves as an advisor in addition to his or her other responsibilities.
-Declaring a major can be done with Barbara Shannon any day between 9:00 a.m. and 4:00 p.m. in the O. Wayne Rollins Research Center, room 2006A.
+To declare a major, contact the Academic Undergraduate Degree Program Coordinator, Barbara Shannon (email@example.com) on most days between 9:00 a.m. and 4:00 p.m. in the O. Wayne Rollins Research Center, room 2006A.

 Information for Oxford Continuees